John Mahoney: Personal life

 Mahoney lived in Oak Park, Illinois, and suffered from colon cancer in the mid-1980s.
-He was successfully treated for cancer again in 2014, and credited his love of acting and desire to continue it for giving him enough determination to survive both bouts, saying in October 2017: "I refused to yield to it because I love what I'm doing so much."
+After being successfully treated for cancer again in 2014, he credited his love of acting and desire to continue it for giving him enough determination to survive both bouts, saying in October 2017: "I refused to yield to it because I love what I'm doing so much."

-Mahoney rarely spoke publicly about his private life, and he died without marrying or having any children.
+Mahoney rarely spoke publicly about his private life, and died without marrying or having any children.
 In 2002, he said, "I was never very mature in my relationships with women.
 First sign of conflict, I was gone.
 Wouldn't discuss it, because I was afraid it would lead to an argument."
 This stemmed from a fear of having an unhappy marriage like the one his parents had, though Mahoney did previously have "several long-term relationships".

-He was a Catholic who called Christianity "probably the most important facet of my life" and prayed "Most glorious blessed spirit, I thank you for all the gifts and talents that you've given me.
+He was a Catholic who called Christianity "probably the most important facet of my life".
+Before each of his performances, Mahoney would pray "Most glorious blessed spirit, I thank you for all the gifts and talents that you've given me.
 Please help me to use all these gifts and talents to their fullest.
-And please accept this performance as a prayer of praise and thanks to you" before each of his performances.
-Mahoney would also say prayers upon waking up and before going to sleep daily, and would repeatedly pray "Dear God, please help me to treat everybody – including myself – with love, respect, and dignity."
+And please accept this performance as a prayer of praise and thanks to you".
+He would also say prayers upon waking up and before going to sleep daily, and would repeatedly pray "Dear God, please help me to treat everybody – including myself – with love, respect, and dignity."

 Death

 Mahoney died in a Chicago hospice on February 4, 2018, due to complications from throat cancer, originally diagnosed in 2014.
 He was 77 years old.
 According to his friend Anna D. Shapiro, "He was fragile and he was supposed to be having a routine procedure.
-But having just beat Stage 3 throat cancer, I think he was just too weak... by the time he did The Rembrandt [a play at Steppenwolf Theatre] he was clean of cancer... but other health issues came up and he was just too fragile."
+But having just beat Stage 3 throat cancer, I think he was just too weak ...
+By the time he did The Rembrandt he was clean of cancer ...
+But other health issues came up and he was just too fragile."